zhengzhengfr/CompoundDrop/README.md

 # Compound-drop-code
 Numerical codes for compound drop impact

-This is the numerical codes (based on the Basilisk open-source software, basilisk.fr) used to produce the numerical results presented in the PNAS paper.
+This is the numerical codes (based on the Basilisk open-source software, basilisk.fr) used to produce the numerical results presented in the paper.
 Note that the Basilisk should be installed before running these codes.
 Note also that 0constants-cs.h, 0impactCompoundSolid-water.c and 0two-phaseDOD.h are for numerical simulations while images.c, output_position.c and volume_bubble.c are for post-processing.
 Basically, to run in parallel, type these command lines one by one (27 means number of cores used):